yemaozi88/party_game/README.md

 - Visual Studio (This app is tested on Visual Studio Community 2017).
 - Windows 10.

-# How to install.
+# How to install
 1. Clone the repository.
 1. In party_game_ui > App.config, replace 'YourSubscriptionKey' and 'YourRegion' with yours, and set TileXword.
 1. Place your favorite sound and pictures in party_game_ui > Resources. background.jpg is the picture which will be disclosed at the end.
 1. Hit F5!

-# Please let us know your ideas.
+# Please let us know your ideas!
 This is a preliminary project.
 We plan to improve this app in future (some are written as ToDo).
 If you have questions, opinions or ideas, please let us know (<428968@gmail.com>)!